- Sample Itinerary

 One of the advantages of a river rafting vacation is the flexibility of the daily itinerary.
 It can vary widely from one white water trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
 The itinerary below outlines a four-day trip through Desolation and Gray canyons.
 Our four-day white water rafting trip will follow this general itinerary.

-Meet group at Sand Wash, where we will begin our whitewater rafting journey.
+Day 1: Meet group at Sand Wash, where we will begin our Green River rafting journey.
 A historical marker is located at the head of Desolation Canyon.
 We camp this evening near Gold Hole.

-On Day 4, we will run a halfdozen more whitewater rapids before lunch.
-After lunch, we take out near Swasey’s beach and return to our headquarters.
+Day 4: On Day 4, we will run a half dozen more whitewater rapids before lunch.
+After lunch, we take out near Swasey’s beach.

 1. FLYING: The group will meet in Green River, Utah where we provide a shuttle to the airport, and then our group flies to the embarkation point.
 Cost for this charter flight is $133 per person.
 Meeting time is at 6:00 a.m.
 At the end of the trip we can shuttle your vehicles to Swasey’s ($45 per vehicle), which is the take-out point.